tiepdotme/samwize.com/_posts/2018-11-16-guide-to-nsfetchedresultscontroller-with-nstableview-macos.markdown

 ```

 What's new is that in `.update`, the table view needs to configure for all the columns for that row.

+## PITFALL: Typical Use

+The boilerplate code for `NSFetchedResultsControllerDelegate` is given by Apple for a _typical use_.

+However, there are issues.
+There are [bugs](https://oleb.net/blog/2013/02/nsfetchedresultscontroller-documentation-bug/).

+I have faced a bug where `NSTable` render incorrectly, or worse, after calling `insertRows` and `removeRows` multiple times.
+For example, the boilerplate code could remove 10 items, and in so calling `removeRows` 10 times, separately.
+The table view _could crash_ after eg. removing 5 times, since it is not batched atomically, getting a row could result in out-of-bound exception.

+The workaround is to call the method once in `controllerDidChangeContent`.
+How to do that?
+You need to keep track of the changes in your own instance property.

+Or you can simply do a `reload()` in `controllerDidChangeContent`, which is mentioned in Apple documentation too.
+A lazy way, but easiest.